High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Introduction

 However, detecting and characterising long-period planets is observationally challenging, requiring extensive follow-up with high-precision photometry and radial velocity instruments to confirm signals and refine planet properties.
 Space-based missions such as the Transiting Exoplanet Survey Satellite (TESS; \citealt{Ricker2015}) significantly expand the number of detected exoplanets, but the relatively short observation windows in each sector ($\sim$27\,days) limit the ability to capture multiple transits of long-period TOIs.
 The extended missions partly mitigate the effect by revisiting sectors about a year later, although many transits still fall into observational gaps, underlining the need for complementary instruments.
 As such, ground-based facilities capable of long-term monitoring play a crucial role in validating and refining these detections.
 Among these, the Antarctic Search for Transiting ExoPlanets (ASTEP; \citealt{Guillot2015, Crouzet2020}) telescope, located at Dome C in Antarctica, offers a unique advantage due to its stable atmospheric conditions and the ability to provide continuous high-precision photometry during the winter season.
 Combining TESS with ASTEP observations enhances our ability to characterise planetary systems, especially those with long orbital periods \citep{2022SPIE_Dransfield}.
 We structure this study as follows.
 In Section~\ref{sec:Targets_and_observations}, we describe the target selection and observations.
 Next, Section~\ref{sec:stellar_characterisation} describes the stellar characterisation, followed by Section~\ref{sec:validation} that details the statistical validation of the TOIs based on all this input.
-In Section~\ref{sec:Analysis}, we detail the methods used to derive planetary parameters, including the joint modeling of photometric and spectroscopic data.
+In Section~\ref{sec:Analysis}, we detail the methods used to derive planetary parameters, including the joint modelling of photometric and spectroscopic data.
 Section~\ref{sec:results_and_discussion} presents the results for each target, along with a discussion of their physical and orbital properties in the context of planetary formation and evolution.
 Finally, Section~\ref{sec:conclusions} summarises the main findings and their broader implications.